himanshu07770/Hello-World/README.md

 # Hello-World
-This repository is to practice Github flow.
-Tis is my first repository.
+This repository is to practice Github flow. hTis is my first repository.